2025 Awards Categories

 inventive, or fantastic nature.
 This may include magic, supernatural events, or abilities, depict advanced or non-existent technology, or depict non-existent creatures and/or monsters.
 This category is inclusive of all time periods real or imagined.

 To qualify in this category, a production must have at least 6 episodes or a total running time of 240 minutes combined.
 Each episode must have the same single title of the series (although individual episodes may have episodic names under the banner of the series name.
-The episodes must be related to the rest of the episodes in continuity, character(s) and executive
+The episodes must be related to the rest of the episodes in continuity, character(s) and executive supervision.
+Each episode must be primarily recorded using a single camera, and must be average 40 minutes in length or longer.

 To qualify as a contemporary series, the majority of its story themes should portray places of a realistic nature in the world as we currently know it.
 The time period can be as early as 15 years prior to 5 years in advance of the current awards year.

 To qualify in this category, a production must have at least 6 episodes or a total running time of 240 minutes combined.
 Each episode must have the same single title of the series (althoughindividual episodes may have episodic names under the banner of the series name.
-The episodes must be related to the rest of the episodes in continuity, character(s) and executive
+The episodes must be related to the rest of the episodes in continuity, character(s) and executive supervision.
+Each episode must be primarily recorded using a single camera, and must average 40 minutes in length or longer.

 To qualify in this category, the majority of its story, locations, and props should portray a time period at least 15 years prior to the current awards year.

 To qualify in this category, a production must have at least 6 episodes or a total running time of 240 minutes combined.
 Each episode must have the same single title of the series (although individual episodes may have episodic names under the banner of the series name.
-The episodes must be related to the rest of the episodes in continuity, character(s) and executive
+The episodes must be related to the rest of the episodes in continuity, character(s) and executive supervision.
+Each episode must be primarily recorded using a single camera, and must average 40 minutes in length or longer.

 To qualify in this category, the majority of the series must take place in a world of a futuristic, inventive, or fantastic nature.
 This may include magic, supernatural events or abilities, depict advanced or non-existent technology, or depict non-existent creatures and/or monsters.
 This category is inclusive of all time periods real or imagined.

-To qualify in this category, a production must have at least 6 episodes with a total running time of 120 minutes combined.
+To qualify in this category, a production must have at least 6 episodes with an episodic average running time of 20 minutes or more.
 Each episode must have the same single title of the series although individual episodes may have episodic names under the banner of the series name.
-The episodes must be related to the rest of the episodes in continuity, characters/actors and
+The episodes must be related to the rest of the episodes in narrative continuity, characters/actors and executive supervision.
+Each episode must be primarily recorded using a single camera format, although B camera and C camera may also be present.
+Single camera television is not filmed before a live studio audience.
+All genres and time periods are welcome under this description.

 To qualify, a production must have at least 2 episodes with each episode running an average of 40 minutes or more.
-Each episode must have the same series title, although individual episodes may have episodic names under the banner of the series name.
+Each episode must have the same series title, although individual episodes may have episodic names under the banner of the series title.
 The episodes must be related to the rest of the episodes in continuity and executive supervision.
 The series must have a defined beginning, middle, and end with the producers’ intent on creating a stand-alone story without plans for ongoing development of storylines and/or main characters.
 Although some miniseries will get a second season, any subsequent seasons would fall under the definition of series.
 Any extra seasons announced or produced subsequent to the initial project’s release, redefine the original miniseries as the first season of a series.

 For the purposes of this award, the definition as represented in IMDb at the time of submission will be considered proof of producers’ intent, and will define the production as either a series or miniseries.
 If there is compelling evidence to the contrary outside of IMDb, the Awards Committee will review.
 All committee decisions are final.

 A variety show is sketch based in nature with several independent performances that follow one another.
+It must contain multiple episodes of at least 20 minutes in length with the same series title, although individual episodes may have episodic names under the banner of the series name.

 This category includes music videos as defined by a song being performed alongside imagery that interprets the music.